 The compromise or potential compromise of Confidential Information will be reported to the HCA Contact within five (5) Business Days of discovery.
 The Parties will also take actions to mitigate the risk of loss and comply with any notification or other requirements imposed by law.

+AGREEMENT MANAGEMENT

+The Agreement Manager for each of the parties, named on the Cover Page of this Agreement, are responsible for, and will be the contact person for nonformal communications regarding the performance of this Agreement.

+Management of individual SLAs is the responsibility of the SLA Managers identified within each SLA.

+The SLA Manager for each SLA is responsible for Monitoring the Sovereign Nation’s performance and will be the contact person for all communications regarding Agreement performance and deliverables.

+Should an issue arise, which cannot be addressed by the SLA Managers identified in the SLA, the Agreement Managers named on the Cover Page of this Agreement may be contacted to assist.

+Either party must notify the other party within thirty (30) calendar days of the change of Agreement Managers.
+Changes may be provided by email to the other party’s Agreement Manager.

-Sovereign NationCULTURALLY RELEVANT SERVICES
+CULTURALLY RELEVANT SERVICES

-In reviewing and agreeing to any Scope of Work, HCA will respect and support the Sovereign Nation’s ability to develop and operate programs and deliver goods, services, and/or benefits in a manner that is culturally relevant and appropriate, and that is particularly suited to and/or particularly located for access by members of the Sovereign Nation and other community members, in accordance with Tribal Law and policies.
+HCA will respect and support the Sovereign Nation’s ability to develop and operate programs and deliver goods, services, and/or benefits in a manner that is culturally relevant and appropriate, and that is particularly suited to and/or particularly located for access by members of the Sovereign Nation and other community members, in accordance with Tribal Law and policies.

+DISPUTES AND CONFLICT RESOLUTION

 The Parties agree to work cooperatively to accomplish all the terms of the Agreement.
 However, the Parties acknowledge there may be instances in which either Sovereign Nation or HCA has not complied with the conditions of the Agreement.
 In such an instance, Sovereign Nation and HCA will attempt to resolve the matter through discussions.
 If unsuccessful, Sovereign Nation and HCA agree to refer the issue to a Dispute Board and abide by the decisions of the Dispute Board.

 The Dispute Board will consist of three individuals, one selected by Sovereign Nation, one selected by HCA, and a third party to be chosen by the first two.
-The Dispute Board will review the facts, the Agreement, terms, terms in any applicable Statement of Work, and applicable statutes and regulations and make a determination regarding the dispute.
+The Dispute Board will review the facts, the Agreement, and applicable statutes and regulations and make a determination regarding the dispute.

 GOVERNING LAW

 This Agreement is governed and construed in accordance with applicable federal law of the United States and, to the extent an issue is not addressed by federal law, in accordance with the applicable laws of the state of Washington governing interpretation of contracts.
+Jurisdiction for any action related in any way to this Agreement will be the United States District Court, and venue will be proper only in the Western District of Washington in Tacoma.

 HIRING AND EMPLOYMENT PRACTICES

-Sovereign Nation may give preference in its hiring and employment practices to members of the Sovereign Nation or other Sovereign Nations (including for purposes of this section Sovereign Nations previously but not currently recognized by the federal government) or their descendants, who have met all requirements for that position, including applicable federal law and Tribal Law and policies.
+Sovereign Nation may give preference in its hiring and employment practices to members of the Sovereign Nation or other Sovereign Nations (including for purposes of this Section Sovereign Nations previously but not currently recognized by the federal government) or their descendants, who have met all requirements for that position, including applicable federal law and Tribal Law and policies.

 INDEPENDENT STATUS